Battle of Philippi: Aftermath

 Plutarch reports that Antony covered Brutus's body with a purple garment as a sign of respect.
 Although they had not been close friends, he remembered that Brutus had stipulated, as a condition for his joining the plot to assassinate Caesar, that the life of Antony be spared.

-Many other young Roman aristocrats lost their lives in the battle or committed suicide after the defeat, including the son of great orator Hortensius, and Marcus Porcius Cato, the son of Cato the Younger, and Marcus Livius Drusus Claudianus, the father of Livia, who became Octavian's wife.
+Many other young Roman aristocrats lost their lives in the battle or died by suicide after the defeat, including the son of great orator Hortensius, and Marcus Porcius Cato, the son of Cato the Younger, and Marcus Livius Drusus Claudianus, the father of Livia, who became Octavian's wife.
 Some of the nobles who were able to escape negotiated their surrender to Antony and entered his service.
 Among them were Lucius Calpurnius Bibulus and Marcus Valerius Messalla Corvinus.
 Apparently, the nobles did not want to deal with the young and merciless Octavian.

 The remains of the Liberators' army were rounded up, and roughly 14,000 men were enrolled into the triumvirs' army.
 Old veterans were discharged back to Italy, but some of the veterans remained in the town of Philippi, which became a Roman colony, Colonia Victrix Philippensium.

 Antony remained in the East, while Octavian returned to Italy, with the difficult task of finding enough land on which to settle a large number of veterans.
 Although Sextus Pompey was controlling Sicily and Domitius Ahenobarbus still commanded the Republican fleet, the Republican resistance had been definitively crushed at Philippi.

 The Battle of Philippi marked the highest point of Antony's career: at that time he was the most famous Roman general and the senior partner of the Second Triumvirate.

-Quotes
+Quotations

 Plutarch famously reported that Brutus experienced a vision of a ghost a few months before the battle.
-One night he saw a huge and shadowy form appearing in front of him; when he calmly asked, "What and whence art thou?" it answered "Thy evil spirit, Brutus: I shall see thee at Philippi."
+One night he saw a huge and shadowy form appearing in front of him; when he asked, "What and whence art thou?" it answered "Thy evil spirit, Brutus: I shall see thee at Philippi."
 He again met the ghost the night before the battle.
 This episode is one of the most famous in Shakespeare's play Julius Caesar.

-Plutarch also reports the last words of Brutus, quoted by a Greek tragedy "O wretched Virtue, thou wert but a name, and yet I worshipped thee as real indeed; but now, it seems, thou were but fortune's slave."
+Cassius Dio reports that at the last Brutus quoted from a Greek tragedy: "O wretched Virtue, thou wert but a name, and yet I worshipped thee as real indeed; but now, it seems, thou were but fortune's slave."

-Augustus's own version of the Battle of Philippi was: "I sent into exile the murderers of my father, punishing their crimes with lawful tribunals, and afterwards, when they made war upon the Republic, I twice defeated them in battle."
-Qui parentem meum [interfecer]un[t eo]s in exilium expuli iudiciis legitimis ultus eorum [fa]cin[us, e]t postea bellum inferentis rei publicae vici b[is a]cie.
-Res Gestae 2.
+Augustus's own version of the Battle of Philippi was: "I sent into exile the murderers of my father, punishing their crimes with lawful tribunals; and afterwards, when they made war upon the Republic, I twice defeated them in battle."